 What to Watch Out For

-As noted earlier, most IARs are also insurance agents and broker representatives.
-So though they charge fees for their advisory services, they do receive commissions from third parties in their other roles.
+As noted earlier, most IARs are also insurance agents and broker-dealer representatives.
+So although they charge fees for their advisory services, they do receive commissions from third parties in their other roles.
 Despite this arrangement, the firm has a fiduciary duty to act in clients' best interests at all times.

 Opening an Account With Next Financial Group